farkasviktor/BackUp-MST_MS-101T00_Microsoft_365_Mobility_and_Security/Instructions/Labs/LAB_AK_01_Lab1_Ex3_PIM_Self_Approval.md

 10. Below the activiation slider, un-check (clear) the **Require justification on activation** check box.

 11. In the **Edit role setting - Helpdesk Administrator** window, select the **Assignment** tab.
-Holly wants the assignment of this role to Alex and Joni to expire after 3 months.
-This will provide ample time for Holly to complete the pilot project and give Adatum time to hire a full-time Helpdesk Administrator.
+Holly wants the active assignment of this role to Alex and Joni to expire after 15 days.
 As such, configure the following settings on this tab: <br/>

-    -  Uncheck (clear) the **Allow permanent eligible assignment** check box.
-Then select the **Expire eligible assignments after** field, and in the drop-down menu that appears, select **15 days**.  <br/>

     - Uncheck (clear) the **Allow permanent active assignment** check box.
 Then select the **Expire active assignments after** field, and in the drop-down menu that appears, select **15 days**.